 Fixing the FAFSA for Homeless Youth:

-Congress Begins HEA Reauthorization with Testimony from a SHC Leader
+Congress Considers HEA Reauthorization with Testimony from a SHC Leader

 Image above: Witnesses at the November 27 Senate Committee Hearing on FAFSA